Sammaan Capital Ensures Timely Interest Payments on Debentures - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Sammaan Capital Limited has announced that it has successfully made timely interest payments on its secured redeemable non-convertible debentures, as per the regulations set by the Securities and Exchange Board of India.
-This timely payment reinforces the company’s commitment to maintaining its financial obligations and could positively impact its reputation and reliability in the financial market.
+Sammaan Capital Limited has announced the timely payment of interest on its secured redeemable non-convertible debentures, as per the regulations of the Securities and Exchange Board of India.
+This announcement underscores the company’s commitment to meeting its financial obligations, potentially strengthening its position in the financial services market and reassuring stakeholders of its operational reliability.

 More about Sammaan Capital Ltd

 Sammaan Capital Limited, formerly known as Indiabulls Housing Finance Limited, operates in the financial services industry.
-The company is involved in issuing secured redeemable non-convertible debentures through public issues and is listed on the stock exchange.
+The company focuses on providing housing finance and related financial services, with a market presence that includes public issues of secured redeemable non-convertible debentures listed on stock exchanges.

 Technical Sentiment Signal: Buy